 - When LogStream instances are deployed on AWS, use IAM Roles whenever possible.

-- Not only it’s safer but the configuration is also simpler to maintain.
+- Not only is it safer, but the configuration is also simpler to maintain.

-- Although optional, we highly recommend you use a Filename Filter.
+- Although optional, we highly recommend that you use a Filename Filter.

 - This will ensure that only files of interest are ingested by LogStream.